 The key takeaway from all of this?

 If you want to figure out how to write an influencer email that really resonates, you need to put thought into it.

 Be personal.
 Be clear.
 Highlight your value in as few words as possible.

 Doing all of the above takes time.
 This is especially true if you want to reach out to dozens (or hundreds!) of influencers.
-The time investment is overwhelming for most teams and we understand that.

 This article was first published in August 2016.
 It was last updated May 15, 2022.